What is Champix?

 Can I take Champix and drink alcohol?

-Our online GPs generally do not recommend drinking alcohol while you are taking any prescription medicine.
+Our online Doctors generally do not recommend drinking alcohol while you are taking any prescription medicine.
 If you drink alcohol while using Champix you may risk exacerbating any side effects of the medication.
 Drinking alcohol lowers your inhibitions and affects your sense of judgement.
 Drinking to excess may reduce your chances of successfully giving up smoking.

 What are the side effects of Champix?